berrym/lair-chat/NEXT_STEPS.md

 Now that we have finished the transport refactor, here are the specific tasks to tackle first:

-1. **Complete Testing Infrastructure** (In Progress)
+1. **Complete Testing Infrastructure** (✅ Completed)
    - ✅ Set up a basic CI pipeline with GitHub Actions
      - Automated test suite execution
      - Code formatting and linting
      - Security auditing
      - Code coverage reporting
-   - 🔄 Create initial integration tests for the new transport system
+   - ✅ Create initial integration tests for the new transport system
-   - Establish performance baselines
+   - ✅ Establish performance baselines
-   - Implement stress tests for connection handling
+   - ✅ Implement stress tests for connection handling

 2. **Begin User Experience Improvements**
    - Implement command history with persistence